Durga Puja: Media attention

 Durga Puja has been a theme in various artistic works such as movies, paintings, and literature.
 Shown here is Pratima Visarjan by Gaganendranath Tagore, depicting a Durga Puja immersion procession.
-This painting inspired the colour scheme of the Indian film, Kahaani.

-The day of Mahalaya is marked by the Indian Hindu community of West Bengal with Mahishasuramardini — a two-hours long All India Radio program — that has been popular in the Bengali community since the 1950s.
+The day of Mahalaya is marked by the Indian Hindu community of West Bengal with Mahishasuramardini — a two-hours long All India Radio program — that has been popular in the Bengali Hindu community since the 1950s.
 While in earlier days it used to be recorded live, a pre-recorded version has come to be broadcast in recent decades.
-Bengalis traditionally wake up at four in the morning on Mahalaya to listen to the radio show, primarily involving recitations of chants and hymns from Devi Mahatmyam (or Chandi Path) by Birendra Krishna Bhadra and Pankaj Kumar Mullick.
+Bengali Hindus traditionally wake up at four in the morning on Mahalaya to listen to the radio show, primarily involving recitations of chants and hymns from Devi Mahatmyam (or Chandi Path) by Birendra Krishna Bhadra and Pankaj Kumar Mullick.
 The show also features various devotional melodies.

 Dramas enacting the legend of Durga slaying Mahishasura are telecasted on the television.
 Radio and television channels also air other festive shows, while Bengali and Odia magazines publish special editions for the puja known as Pujabarshiki (Annual Puja Edition) or Sharadiya Sankhya (Autumnal Volume).
 These contain works of writers, both established and upcoming, and are more voluminous than the regular issues.
 Some notable examples of such magazines in Bengali are Anandamela, Shuktara, Desh, Sananda, Nabakallol, and Bartaman.

-Celebrations outside India
+Celebrations outside India & Bangladesh

 Left: Durga Puja in Germany, in 2009; Right: Durga Puja in the Netherlands, in 2017.

-Durga Puja is celebrated commonly by both Bangladesh's Bengali and non-Bengali Hindu community.
-Some Bengali Muslims also take part in the festivities.
-In Dhaka, the Dhakeshwari Temple puja attracts visitors and devotees.
-In Nepal, the festivities are celebrated as Dashain.

-Beyond South Asia, Durga Puja is organised by Bengali communities across the world.